shanemileham/shanemileham.github.io/_kb/travel/planning.md

 ## CHECKLIST (Copy into Asana)
 - People:
   - Message friends that I'm traveling
-- Run:
 - TODO:
   - Mark places on google maps
 - Logistics:
+  - Transportation there
   - Decide what I want to be near (country, city, event)
-  - Transportation there
   - Find a place to live
 - Social:
   - First degree connections